TheSciBoy/npyscreen/docs/source/application-objects.rst

 The following methods may be usefully overridden by subclassing NPSAppManaged.
 By default they do nothing.

-.. py:method:: NPSAppManaged.onInMainLoop
+.. py:method:: NPSAppManaged.on_in_main_loop

 	Called between each screen while the application is running.
 Not called before the first screen.

-.. py:method:: NPSAppManaged.onStart
+.. py:method:: NPSAppManaged.on_start

 	Override this method to perform any initialisation.
 If you wish, you can set up your application's Forms here.

-.. py:method:: NPSAppManaged.onCleanExit
+.. py:method:: NPSAppManaged.on_clean_exit

     Override this method to perform any cleanup when application is exiting without error.